elpop/ga_cli/README.md

     ```

     The ga_cli program shows in color green the values you can use.
 When only left 5 seconds for Code change, shows the value in color red.
 The values changes each 30 seconds.

+    If you pass a parameter, the cli tool only shows the ones than contain your criteria (case insensitive):

+    ```
+    ./ga_cli.pl bit
+                       BITMAIN  067333
+                        BitMEX  376455
+                         Bitso  215278
+    ```

     Is important to keep your computer time correct.
 The TOTP (Time-Based One Time Password) algorithm used in Google Authenticator need a correct time-date. use a NTP (Network Time Protocol) service to do it.